guynich/silero-vad/README.md

 historical recording of a speech by President John F Kennedy with some background noise.

-The Silero VAD model detects the speech correctly.
+The Silero VAD model detects the speech but the probability values are sometimes low.
 The second run with "priming" (red dots) has higher probability values for the same audio file than without priming (green dash dotted line).
 The reason for this increase in values is not understood but could be related to the background noise.

 <img src="images/jfk.png" alt="Sound detection for jfk.wav"/>